-If your child takes medicines for their migraines, make sure you follow the instructions carefully to avoid possible problems.
-If your child takes pain medicine too often, for example, they can actually get more headaches.
+If your child takes medications for their migraines, make sure you follow the instructions carefully to avoid possible problems.
+If your child takes pain medication too often, for example, they can actually get more headaches.

-Medicines to treat migraine pain
+Medications to treat migraine pain

-Medicines for migraine pain work best if your child takes them as soon as they start getting symptoms.
+Medications for migraine pain work best if your child takes them as soon as they start getting symptoms.

-You can buy simple pain medicines, such as paracetamol and ibuprofen, from a pharmacy.
-Younger children can take these medicines as syrup.
+You can buy simple pain medications, such as acetaminophen and ibuprofen, from a pharmacy.
+Younger children can take these medications as syrup.

-Be careful not to give your child more paracetamol than is recommended.
+Be careful not to give your child more acetaminophen than is recommended.
 It can cause serious liver damage if your child takes too much.

-NOTE: no one under age 18 should take aspirin.
+NOTE: No one under age 18 should take aspirin.
 It can cause a rare but dangerous problem called Reye's syndrome.

-If ordinary pain medicines haven't helped, doctors sometimes prescribe codeine, which is a stronger pain reliever.
+If ordinary pain medications haven't helped, doctors sometimes prescribe codeine, which is a stronger pain reliever.
 However, it can cause more serious side effects, such as dizziness and shortness of breath.
 It is usually recommended only for children over age 12.

-Doctors also sometimes prescribe a medicine called a triptan.
+Doctors also sometimes prescribe a medication called a triptan.
 Triptans work well to control migraine pain for many people.
-Children often take triptans as a nasal spray, but they also come as tablets.
+Children often take triptans as a nasal spray, but they also come as pills.
+Triptans can have side effects.
+For example, your child may find that food tastes different.